drizm-team/time-manager-backend/README.md

 #### .firebasekey Contents

+Remember to select the correct project here, it is already listed in the
+``.firebaserc`` file.

 For this you simply need to run
 ``firebase login:ci``.
 You then copy the resulting key into the ``.firebasekey`` file.

 ### Local Deployment

+If you are using Chrome, you will need to enable the following flag:
+``chrome://flags/#allow-insecure-localhost``

 Run the following commands:
 ```bash